Taming the Knight's Tour: Minimizing Turns and Crossings: Approximation Ratios

-\subsection{Number of Turns}
+\subsubsection{Number of Turns}

-All the turns in our construction happen near the edges.
-The four corners account for a constant number of turns.
-The left and right edges have eight turns for each four rows.
-As it can be seen in Figure~\ref{fig:neutralheel}, the heel has 22 turns, so the top and bottom edges have 22 turns each for each eight columns.
-Therefore, the number of turns in our construction is bounded by $2\frac{8}{4}n+2\frac{22}{8}n+O(1)=9.5n+O(1)$.

-\paragraph{Lower bound.} We now give a lower bound on the number of turns in the optimal tour.
-First, note that every cell next to an edge \textit{must} contain a turn.
+As a starting point, note that every edge cell (cells in the first or last row or column) \textit{must} contain a turn.
 This accounts for $4n-4$ turns.
-A simple argument, sketched in Appendix~\ref{app}, improves this to a $4.25n-O(1)$ lower bound.
-Here we focus on the main result, a lower bound of $(6-\varepsilon)n$ for any $\varepsilon>0$.
+A simple argument, sketched in ~\ref{a:easylb}, improves this to a $4.25n-O(1)$ lower bound.
+Here we focus on the main result, a lower bound of $(6-\epsilon)n$ for any $\epsilon>0$.
 We start with some intermediate results.

 We associate each cell in the board with a point $(i,j)$ in the plane, where $i$ is the row of the cell and $j$ is the column.
 An edge cell only has four moves available.
 We call the directions of these moves $D_1,D_2,D_3,$ and $D_4$, in clockwise order.
 For an edge cell $c$, let $r_i(c)$, with $1\leq i\leq 4$, denote the ray starting at $c$ and in direction $D_i$.
 That is, the ray that passes through the cells reachable from $c$ by moving along $D_i$.